JOB ANNOUNCEMENT – NOVEMBER 2023

 - High level knowledge of Microsoft Office Suite; donor databases (Salsa preferred); and web, social media, and email communications

-- Engagement in social justice community, familiarity with issues in the criminal legal system, and a passion to embrace SCHR’s work, mission, and commitment to antiracism
+- Engagement in social justice community, familiarity with issues in the criminal legal system, and a passion to embrace SCHR’s work and mission

 Commitment and Compensation